osmphp-archived/osmdocs-docs/using-version-control/03-team-workflow.md

 ## Release Branches

-Once a book is ready, you may want to attach **release branch** to the latest commit, let's call it `v1` branch.
+Once a book is ready, you may attach a **release branch** to the latest commit, let's call it `v1` branch.
 Later, if you make one more "big release", you can create `v2` release branch, then `v3` and so on.

 After you created release branch, you can make big changes in the book on `master` branch while fixing typos on `v1` release branch.